cgneo/neoHGT-v1/readme.md

 # neoHGT: Horizontal gene transfer in Archaea

-You are visiting neoHGT v1
+You are visiting neoHGT v1, which is no longer maintained.

-🎉 neoHGT v2 has been officially released and can be found [here](https://www.github.com/neoLIZV/neoHGT).
+Please visit neoHGT v2 which can be found [here](https://www.github.com/neoLIZV/neoHGT).

 ## Table of Contents
 1. [About](#about)